mecparts/zde/readme.md

 * Al Hawley's ZMAC: assemble as is.
 * MicroSoft's M80: rename to ZDE16.MAC, un-comment the first two lines and assemble.
 Use RELHEX to create ZDE16.HEX.
-* ZAS< (Cromemco's ASMB): Rename to ZDE16.Z80 and assemble.
+* ZASM (Cromemco's ASMB): Rename to ZDE16.Z80 and assemble.
 Use RELHEX to create ZDE16.HEX.

 Use MLOAD to create ZDE16.COM.